Your questions answered

 Returning to work

-I was shielding and now my employer is telling me I have to go back to work.
+I'm extremely clinically vulnerable and my employer is telling me to come into work.
 What are my options and what support is available?

 If you’re feeling anxious, you can also talk to a health professional or get in touch with Employee Assistance Programme Services or Occupational Health Services.